jamonterotena/Haplotype-based-Pangenome-Wheat-Analysis/ReadMe.txt

-- 'functions_hbpa.r' is required by every script in this repository.
-Most functions were based on those by Brinton et al (2020), of which some were modified for the script purpose or aesthetically, meanwhile some functions are completely original
+- 'functions_hbpa.r' is required by every script in this repository

 - 'template_hbpa.r' can be used to personalize parameters and source the script.
 All the information will come up on the console and in plots